Testosterone Replacement Does Not Cause Heart Attacks

 And Another Study Agrees…

-In another study, research again suggests that low testosterone levels may indicate that men face a greater risk of sudden cardiac arrest.
+In another study, research again suggests that low Testosterone levels may indicate that men face a higher risk of sudden cardiac arrest.

-An investigation team from Cedars-Sinai Heart Institute, which published its findings in Heart Rhythm, analyzed testosterone levels in 149 patients who experienced sudden attacks and found unusually low testosterone levels (“low-T”) among the men and unusually high estradiol levels among both the men and the women.
+An investigation team from Cedars-Sinai Heart Institute, which published its findings in Heart Rhythm, analyzed Testosterone levels in 149 patients who experienced sudden attacks and found unusually low Testosterone levels (“low-T”) among the men and extraordinarily high estradiol levels among both the men and the women.

 “Because [sudden cardiac arrest] is usually fatal, we are constantly looking for ways to predict which patients are susceptible so we can concentrate on prevention,” said study author Sumeet Chugh, MD, in a news release that accompanied the publication of the results.